iontorrent/sdk-docs/source/plugin/reference.rst

 ------------

 The primary output of all of the plugins is the report HTML file, which is produced by the plugin.
 Name this file \*_block.html or \*_block.php.
 There can be any number of them, and they are all displayed in separate iFrames.
-If the plugin is marked "major" via the major_block attribute, this indicates to the report that the output from the plugin is displayed as if it were part of the report.
-This means that it appears in the primary body of the report instead of in the Plugin Summary tab at the bottom.
-If plugin output doesn't contain a _block.html or _block.php file then all html/php files in the plugin result folder will be shown as links in the plugin section.
+If plugin output doesn't contain a _block.html or _block.php file then all HTML/PHP files in the plugin result folder will be shown as links in the plugin section.

 Additionally, the SGE produces a log file for recording the standard output of the plugin execution, which is called drmaa_stdout.txt.
 This contains all the information printed from the controlling script, including the standard output of the plugin itself, and is a primary source of information for debugging.